"Things we know: this crisis is temporary;

 Equipment finance is central to business in North America.
-We’ll soon see the incredible resiliency of the industry and that many financial institutions are learning how to run leaner, gain efficiencies and create an optimal customer experience because of the challenges they’ve been presented with in 2020.
-Here are 4 ways equipment financers can strengthen their business:
+We'll soon see the incredible resiliency of the industry and that many financial institutions are learning how to run leaner, gain efficiencies and create an optimal customer experience because of the challenges they’ve been presented with in 2020.
+Here are four ways equipment finance lenders and lessors can strengthen their business.

 1. Be flexible, control your configurations